-1. Call create() with a pathname of "\locknode\/lock-" and the sequence and ephemeral flags set.

-- 2. Call getChildren() on the lock node without setting the watch flag (this is important to avoid the herd effect). - 3.
+- 1. Call create() with a pathname of "locknode/guid-lock-" and the sequence and ephemeral flags set.
+The guid is needed in case the create() result is missed.
+See the note below. - 2.
+Call getChildren() on the lock node without setting the watch flag (this is important to avoid the herd effect). - 3.
 If the pathname created in step 1 has the lowest sequence number suffix, the client has the lock and the client exits the protocol. - 4.
 The client calls exists() with the watch flag set on the path in the lock directory with the next lowest sequence number. - 5. if exists() returns false, go to step 2.
 Otherwise, wait for a notification for the pathname from the previous step before going to step 2.